 There are two important roles in any trust that you should understand before you read on.

 - The trustee is the person who owns the assets in the trust.
 They have the same powers a person would have to buy, sell and invest their own property.
 It’s the trustees’ job to run the trust and manage the trust property responsibly.

 What does a trust do?

-A trust can be a great way to cut the tax you’ll pay on your inheritance, but you need professional advice to get it right.
-Always talk to a solicitor.
+A trust can be a good way to cut the tax to be paid on your inheritance, but you need professional advice to get it right.
+Always talk to a solicitor/independent financial advisor.